Riot (formerly known as Vector) is a Matrix web client built using the Matrix React SDK.

 - If desired, copy

 config.jsonand edit it as desired.
-See below for details.
+See the configuration docs for details.

 - Enter the URL into your browser and log into Riot!